For more information on many of these terms see http://www.pcwebopedia.com/

 Downward compatibility - see backwardly compatible.

 Digital subscriber line (DSL).
-A telephone line that uses sophisticated schemes to pack data so that it can be sent in digital format over existing phone lines.
-Can share the same line with regular voice.
+A telephone line that uses sophisticated schemes to pack data so that it can be sent in digital format over existing phone lines in a way that it shares the same line with regular voice.
 Usability is limited by the distance a user is from the telephone switching station.

 DRGs - diagnosis related group.
 They are a classification of a hospital stay in terms of what was wrong with, and what was done for a patient.